flotpython/exos-ds/notebooks/numpy-tps/pentominos/.teacher/README-pentominos-corrige-nb.md

    ( 3  1  1  4  4  4  9  9 10 12 12  8)
    ( 1  1  4  4  2  2  2  2  2  8  8  8))
   ```
-  or, in the case where there are 'obstacles' on the board, it could be something like this
+  or, in the case where there are 'obstacles' on the board, it could be something like this (use 0 for the holes)
   ```
   (( 2  7  7  6 11 11 11 11)
    ( 2  7  6  6  6 10 11  4)